MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-data-retention-policies.md

 ---
-title: Clean Up Data with Retention Policies | Microsoft Docs
+title: Clean Up Data with Retention Policies
 description: You can specify how often you want to delete certain types of data.
 author: bholtorf
 ms.service: dynamics365-business-central